-These representations of $S_n$ decompose into disjoint union $ \bigsqcup \ \Pi_\Psi $ when $\psi$ runs over all tempered discrete A-parameters of $S_n$.
+These representations of $S_n$ decompose into a disjoint union $ \bigsqcup \ \Pi_\Psi $ when $\psi$ runs over all tempered discrete A-parameters of $S_n$.
 For any character $\psi$ of the component group, $\pi(\psi,\e)$ is an irreducible representation.
-In this situation one usually works with Weil-Deligne group (and drops $b$'s which are always one in this case).
+In this situation one usually works with the Weil-Deligne group (and drops the $b$'s which are always one in this case).
 Then we are in the case of local Langlands correspondence for square integrable representations.

-In \cite{MR1896238} is completed classification of irreducible square integral representations of groups $S_n$ modulo cuspidal data.
-To an irreducible square integral representation is attached an admissible triples $(\Jord(\pi),\e_\pi,\pi_{cusp})$ consisting of Jordan blocks, partially defined function and partial cuspidal support of $\pi$.
-Such triples classify irreducible square integral representations (see \cite{MR1896238} for details).
-Then $\Jord(\pi)=\jp$ if and only if $\pi\in\Pi_\psi$ (\cite[Theorem1.3.1]{MR2767522} or Theorem 10.1 of \cite{MR3713922}).
-Further, $\e_\pi$ is a restriction of the character of the component group of $\psi$ which is attached to $\pi$ by Arthur (Theorem 10.1 of \cite{MR3713922}, see also Proposition 8.1 there ).
+The classification (modulo cuspidal data) of irreducible square integral representations of the groups $S_n$ is completed in \cite{MR1896238}.
+To an irreducible square integral representation one attaches an admissible triple $(\Jord(\pi),\e_\pi,\pi_{cusp})$ consisting of Jordan blocks, a partially defined function and a partial cuspidal support of $\pi$.
+Such triples classify irreducible square integrable representations (see \cite{MR1896238} for details).
+Then $\Jord(\pi)=\jp$ if and only if $\pi\in\Pi_\psi$ (\cite[Theorem 1.3.1]{MR2767522} or Theorem 10.1 of \cite{MR3713922}).
+Further, $\e_\pi$ is the restriction of the character of the component group of $\psi$ which is attached to $\pi$ by Arthur (Theorem 10.1 of \cite{MR3713922}, see also Proposition 8.1 there ).